The Effect of Stochasticity in Score-Based Diffusion Sampling: a KL Divergence Analysis

-The KL divergence of $p_1$ with respect to $p_2$, given by $H(p_1|p_2):=\int p_1\log (p_1/p_2)\,dx$, is a standard statistical measure between probability distributions, which, by its asymmetry, provides two possible metrics to compare a generated distribution $\tilde{p}$ with a target distribution $p$.
-Both divergences measure sample quality and distribution coverage, but $H(\tilde{p}|p)$ gives more weight to the former, and $H(p|\tilde{p})$ to the latter.
-This can be seen since the integrand $p(x)\log p(x)/q(x)$ is large when $q(x)\ll p(x)$, and thus regions of $X$ where $q(x)\ll p(x)$ contribute more to the divergence $H(p|q)$ than to $H(q|p)$, and conversely for $p(x)\ll q(x)$.
-Different applications may be more sensitive either to sample quality or to distribution coverage, making both divergences relevant for evaluating a generative model from a theoretical perspective, even though their use in practice is limited since the densities $p, \tilde{p}$ are usually not available.
-This work fills a gap in the literature of KL divergence bounds for diffusion models, which typically considers only $H(p|\tilde{p})$ (see Section \ref{sec: related work}).
-We investigate the impact of stochastic sampling on model performance through both divergences, and, by our use of log-Sobolev inequalities, are able to derive stronger bounds for $H(\tilde{p}|p)$ (associated with sample quality), while the corresponding bound for $H(p|\tilde{p})$ seems more elusive.
+The KL divergence is a standard information-theoretic measure of discrepancy between probability distributions.
+Due to its asymmetry, it provides two distinct notions of approximation to compare a generated distribution $\tilde{p}$ with a target distribution $p$ through the divergences $H(\tilde{p}|p)$ and $H(p|\tilde{p})$.
+Both divergences measure generated sample quality and target distribution coverage, but $H(\tilde{p}|p)$ places more weight on the former, whereas $H(p|\tilde{p})$ emphasizes the latter.
+These properties are referred to in variational inference as zero-forcing and zero-avoiding behavior; see, for instance, \citep[Section 21.2]{Murphy2012MachineL} and \citep[Section 10.1]{bishop}.
+The difference can be seen from the definition $H(p_1|p_2):=\int p_1 \log (p_1/p_2)\,dx$: the integrand is large where $p_2(x)\ll p_1(x)$, so that these regions contribute more to $H(p_1|p_2)$ than to $H(p_2|p_1)$.
+Different applications may be more sensitive either to sample quality or to distribution coverage, making both divergences relevant for evaluating a generative model from a theoretical perspective.
+Indeed, standard metrics for image generation, such as Inception Score (IS) or Fréchet Inception Distance (FID), typically measure both aspects in a single score \citep{feature_lik_divergence_2023}.